MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 # Exercise #1: Customize Views and Forms

-**Objective:** In this exercise, you will customize views and forms of the custom created entities that will be used in the model-driven app.
+**Objective:** In this exercise, you will customize views and forms of the custom created Tables that will be used in the model-driven app.